TinfFoil/dar-tvseries/README.md

 # Medical dramas analysis

-This repository contains the software created in the context of the project "NEAD framework.
+This repository contains the software created in the context of the project *NEAD framework.
 A systemic approach to contemporary serial product.
-The medical drama case".
+The medical drama case*.

 ## Contents